smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 :::caution
 Note that the API Call **may freeze** as the timestamps provided under **begin=1696854853&end=1697027653** get older.
 When that's the case, simply replace them with more recent timestamps.
 You can go on https://www.epochconverter.com/ and set "end" to the current time in seconds and "begin" to the current time in seconds minus 2 days.
-At this stage in the guide, the capabilitites of our dataObject  ext-departures are somewhat limited as you need to provide to it the exact url of the data you want to download.
+At this stage in the guide, the capabilities of our dataObject  ext-departures are somewhat limited as you need to provide to it the exact url of the data you want to download.
 In part 3 of this guide we will make our DataObject much smarter and these steps won't be needed anymore.
 :::